louisna/bier-socket-api/README.md

 Implementation of the Bit Index Explicit Replication (BIER) multicast forwarding mechanism.

+## Use bier-rust instead

+I wrote an updated version of BIER: [bier-rust](https://github.com/louisna/bier-rust).
+It proposes an implementation in the Rust programming language, which is both safer and cleaner (in my humble opinion), without loosing performance.

+Additionally, this project exposes the BIER processing as a library, independently of the the I/O. This is similar to Cloudflare quiche.
+The user must handle the I/O and send the payload to the BIER processing.

+Finally, this updated implementation provides tests for every part of the BIER processing, as well as for the BIER configuration binary.

+In conclusion, I suggest to use [bier-rust](https://github.com/louisna/bier-rust) instead of this project.

 ## Bit Index Explicit Replication (BIER)

 BIER is a recently standardised (by the IETF) multicast forwarding mechanism that solves some scalability issues of IP Multicast.
 Instead of per-group state to forward a multicast packet, a BIER header contains a *bitstring* where each bit uniquely identifies a router in the network.